jlortiz528/academic-kickstart/content/courses/reviews/_index.md

 Very clear explanation of the materials.
 Also really helpful feedback for the final essay

-He is hardworking, makes an e􀃠ort in explaining the concepts clearly.
+He is hardworking, makes an effort in explaining the concepts clearly.
 Encourages to participate and ask questions.
-Knows his concepts really well. takes e􀃠orts to actually explain concepts e􀃠ectively always available for extra classes
+Knows his concepts really well. takes efforts to actually explain concepts effectively always available for extra classes